 - whether the plan pays the Medicare Part B premium

-- a yearly deductible, copayment, or coinsurance
+- the yearly deductible, copayment, or coinsurance

-- an annual limit on out-of-pocket expenses
+- the annual limit on out-of-pocket expenses

 - the type of healthcare services a person needs

-It is best to contact Medicare directly on 1-800-MEDICARE to discuss physician coverage in further detail.
+People can contact Medicare directly on 800-MEDICARE (800-633-4227) to discuss physician coverage in further detail.

-The information on this website may assist you in making personal decisions about insurance, but it is not intended to provide advice regarding the purchase or use of any insurance or insurance products.
 Healthline Media does not transact the business of insurance in any manner and is not licensed as an insurance company or producer in any U.S. jurisdiction.
 Healthline Media does not recommend or endorse any third parties that may transact the business of insurance.